-Provided that the complaint is not resolved through Informal Resolution, once the final investigation report is shared with the Parties, the Director of Title IX and Compliance will refer the matter for a hearing.
+Provided that the complaint is not resolved through Informal Resolution, once the final investigation report is shared with the Parties, the Title IX Director will refer the matter for a hearing.
 The hearing cannot be less than ten (10) business days from the conclusion of the investigation -when the final investigation report is transmitted to the Parties and the Decision-maker-unless all parties and the Decision-maker agree to an expedited timeline.

-The Director of Title IX and Compliance will select an appropriate Decision-maker(s) from the Pool depending on whether the Respondent is an employee or a student.
+The Title IX Director will select an appropriate Decision-maker(s) from the Pool depending on whether the Respondent is an employee or a student.